— The Lineage

 Ellis Loyd Richards, Sr., was a brilliant electronics engineer, and authored books on the subject.
 He worked with Tesla and on the Manhattan Project and the Philadelphia Experiment.
 He was a superintendent of Coyne Electrical Institute.
 He was also a leading expert in the early push for space flight.
 He worked at several think-tanks that conducted ‘underground’ research for the US.
 He invented the Richards Anti-Matter (RAM) Drive in the late ’30s.
-The antigravity drive seems to have gotten lost in the narrative but it would have required atom smashing technology that did not exist at the time.
+The drive seems to have gotten lost in the narrative but it would have required atom smashing technology that did not exist at the time.
 The effects of such a thing would be detectable in anything but a science fiction story.

 (Knights of the Cold War.)

 It is documented that Mr. Richards was born in 1899 and lived most of his adult life in Illinois.
 He married in 1920 and had two children, including Mark’s father, Ellis, Jr. By 1925, he was working at Coyne Electrical School (now called Coyne College).
 Then as now, the school specialized in practical training.
 He became a shop superintendent at the school and wrote the introduction to several editions of the Coyne Reference Set.
 He remained at the school until his death in May 1943, after he fell while pruning a tree.
 In the Hamilton Report, Mark states that the Philadelphia Experiment cost his grandfather his life.

 His administrative duties, as assistant to the school president, appear to have kept him busy during the time that he is now said to be working on secret projects or inventing antimatter drives.
 (See 1925 City Directory; U.S. Census, 1930, 1940; 1943 Death Record – Occupation listed as General Superintendent of an Electrical School]; Buckley v.
 Coyne Elect.
 School, referring to administrative role of Richards.)